 Adult Volunteer Opportunities

 Pacific Science Center brings science to life.
-Our interactive exhibits, planetarium shows, dynamic live science stage performances and interpretive carts are just some of the educational offerings guest’s experience that need the on-going daily support of volunteers.
-Volunteers play pivotal roles for our guests and staff by providing skilled science interpretation, interactive activities for guests, superior customer and school group support.
+Our interactive exhibits, planetarium shows, dynamic live science stage performances and interpretive carts are just some of the educational offerings guests experience that need the ongoing daily support of volunteers.
+Volunteers play pivotal roles for our guests and staff by providing skilled science interpretation, interactive activities for guests, and superior customer and school group support.
 Through this key role, volunteers help ensure guests are impacted by our mission.
-After volunteering for 6-months, Science Interpretation Program volunteers may be invited to volunteer in other capacities – including high level science interpretation delivery, program and content development, or advanced operational support.
-Apply on-line.
+After volunteering for 6 months, Science Interpretation Program volunteers may be invited to volunteer in other capacities – including high level science interpretation delivery, program and content development, or advanced operational support.
+Apply online.

 Polliwog Preschool Volunteer – (adults)

 Polliwog Preschool is a program at Mercer Slough Environmental Education Center for preschoolers ages 3-5 years old.
 At Polliwog Preschool we focus on developing the whole child – socially, emotionally, mentally and physically – while initiating them into a lifelong, meaningful relationship with the natural world.
 The program is play-based and student-driven with stations to choose from, discovery exploration times and specific activities that relate to a new theme each week.
 Energetic, caring people with a background or interest in early childhood and environmental education are needed to assist with Polliwog Preschool’s many offerings.